Sphar-io/Automobile-Sign-Detection/Readme.md

 - Run tensorboard --logdir=.\models\model to see training updates

 ### Finishing up
 - Run the Export Graph command from commands.txt to save your trained model.
+Alternatively, use my pretrained model located in the ./exportedModels directory

 ## Notes
 It is highly recomended to use a Python Environment and package manager to simplify installing and conflict resolution.
 I used Miniconda.